Ingka Group acquires Locus! Built for the real world, backed for the long run. Read here>Read the full story>

 4. Feature Gaps for Scaling and Advanced Workflows

 Users mention hitting functionality ceilings as routing, reporting, or workflow complexity increases.
 Teams requiring more automation or deeper controls often outgrow Onfleet’s lightweight structure.
+Understanding why your business needs route optimization at this stage becomes critical.

 5. Regional Coverage Limitations